christophgil/ZIPsFS/INSTALL_Omnios.md

 ## TroubleShooting

-In my case ZIPsFS started only as root.
+For me ZIPsFS started only as root.
 I changed the permissions of /dev/fuse without success.